martynasmuizys/dcrp-yt/README.md

 Using JavaScript SDK would have been better, but idc.
 Don't want to make this a major thingy.

 ## Install
-Extension can be downloaded [here](https://addons.mozilla.org/firefox/downloads/file/4428655/c4e7220360094013b2a9-1.0.3.xpi).

-Native application can be downloaded [here](https://github.com/martynasmuizys/dcrp-yt/releases/latest).
+Native application and extension can be downloaded [here](https://github.com/martynasmuizys/dcrp-yt/releases/latest).

 ## TODO
 - See if it is possible to have dynamic images (from URL).